jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 Keep in mind that resources are "scaled down to zero replicas", and not paused.
 It means that if you have a POD, the pod will need to start again from scratch before being able to accept connections.
-Use it at your own risk in case your POD takes awhile before fully starting...
+Use it at your own risk in case your POD takes a while before fully starting...

 We deploy hello-openshift app and expose it through a route.
 ```